 \section{Conclusion}

-In this work, we introduce MACS, the first two-stage architecture that explicitly separates mixed audio signals for audio-to-image generation.
-MACS preserves the contextual and semantic relationships between separated audio and text labels and uses a decoupled cross-attention module to integrate multiple audio signals efficiently.
-Extensive experiments demonstrate that the ``separation before generation" strategy is effective, and MACS achieves state-of-the-art performance across both mixed-source and single-source audio-to-image generation tasks.
+We present MACS, the first two-stage architecture that explicitly separates mixed audio signals for audio-to-image generation.
+MACS preserves the contextual and semantic alignment between separated audio and text labels, and employs a decoupled cross-attention module to effectively integrate multiple audio inputs.
+Extensive experiments show that the ``separation before generation” strategy is effective, with MACS achieving state-of-the-art performance on both mixed- and single-source audio-to-image generation tasks.